Part of the Speed audit

 WordPress sites with many plugins are common offenders.
 Each plugin may add its own stylesheet to the head.
 Ten active plugins can mean 10 render-blocking CSS files, even if most of them are small.
 The overhead is in the number of requests, not just file size.

-Single-page apps that dynamically inject stylesheets may also hit this issue if their initial HTML includes many CSS links for the app shell.
+Single-page apps that inject stylesheets on the fly may also hit this issue if their initial HTML includes many CSS links for the app shell.

 How to fix it